Pottsville CollegeTowne initiative takes first step

-Alvernia serves as a strategic enabler in the Pottsville CollegeTowne model, including engagement, a student-centered entrepreneurial lab, academic programming and buildings that will enhance the student experience for current and incoming students.
+Alvernia serves as a strategic enabler in the Pottsville CollegeTowne model, including engagement, a student-centered business incubator, academic programming and buildings that will enhance the student experience for current and incoming students.

 “We are working with our outstanding faculty to provide innovative learning spaces throughout the building,” said Alvernia University Senior Vice President and Provost Glynis Fitzgerald.
 “The projects we pursue today will allow us to provide an unparalleled experience for the next generation of Alvernia students in the greater Schuylkill County region.”